 Chrysalis: Moss-brown with dark markings or dull brown.
 Wing cases lighter.
-Absominal segments appear striated.
+Abdominal segments appear striated.

-Caterpillars construct a leaf shelter by rolling leaves together to form a tube and securing it with silken threads.
+Females deposit single eggs on a chosen host plant, usually on the underside of a leaf.
+Both native and introduced legume species are utilized.
+Caterpillars construct a leaf shelter by silking host leaves together.
 Fully grown larvae overwinter within the leaf litter and pupate the following spring.

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.